-At initial recognition, the Club measures a financial asset at its fair value plus transaction costs that are directly attributable to the acquisition of the financial asset.
+The Club measures a financial asset at its fair value plus transaction costs that are directly attributable to the acquisition of the financial asset.
 Subsequently, assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortized cost.
 Interest income from these financial assets is included in finance income using the effective interest rate method.

-27.3.3 Impairment
+26.3.3 Impairment